10 Top Tips to Stay Warm This Winter

 4: Leave the oven open after cooking

 Once you have finished cooking and you have turned off your oven, leave it open.
 This will allow the hot air to escape and add heat to your room.
 Although you should never use the oven as a primary source of heat, especially if your appliance uses natural gas.
-Burning natural gas for long periods can increase carbon monoxide levels in your home.
+Burning natural gas for long periods can increase carbon monoxide levels in your home, so this can cause a lot of potential danger.

 5: Use a microwaveable wheat bag or hot water bottle